-The extra money would finance more submarine operations and a permanent military presence on Gotland, situated midway between mainland Sweden and Latvia and some two hundred nautical miles north of Russia’s European enclave Kaliningrad.
+The extra money would finance more submarine operations and a permanent military presence on Gotland, situated midway between mainland Sweden and Latvia some two hundred nautical miles north of Russia’s European enclave Kaliningrad.

 Earlier, Sweden announced plans to buy up to seventy new fighter jets as well as new submarines.

-The annexation, which came after a row with the European Union over the bloc’s improving relations with the former Soviet republic and the overthrow of a relatively pro-Russian president in Kiev, alarmed especially Eastern European nations about Russian revanchism.
+The annexation, which came after a row with the EU over the bloc’s improving relations with the former Soviet republic and the overthrow of a relatively pro-Russian president in Kiev, alarmed Eastern European states.